Slade House: Astronauts

-In 2015, Norah Grayer invites the former psychologist of Fred Pink, a Doctor Iris Marinus-Fenby, to Slade House.
+In 2015, Norah Grayer invites the former psychologist of Fred Pink, Doctor Iris Marinus-Fenby, to Slade House.
 After eighteen years without fresh energy, the house's reality is decaying and Jonah remains injured and trapped in the attic.
 Norah inhabits the body of a young conspiracy theorist, who lures Iris into the garden with the insistence Pink was not mad.
 Within the reality of Slade House, it is clearly fading away, and a weakened Norah and Jonah are unable to play their normal mind games.
 Iris is drawn to the attic, where Jonah and Norah prepare to consume her, but at the last minute she reveals herself to be an Horologist: these are immortals who are reincarnated as opposed to the Shaded Way method of consuming souls for immortality.
 Marinus criticises the antiquity of the Grayers' methods compared to new ones, and encourages Jonah to attack, allowing her to easily destroy him.
 She leaves Norah in the collapsing attic of Slade House's final moments to age and wither into nothing.
 At the last second, Norah, enraged and powered by the desire for revenge, transplants her soul into an unborn child.

 Allusions and references

-As with all of David Mitchell's novels, Slade House contains references to his other works; be they people, places or events.
+As with all of David Mitchell's novels, Slade House contains references to his other works, including people, places and events.